-- The Test Flag in the Tx GOOSE message header is set to TRUE when the TEST MODE FUNCTION is set to Forcible or Isolated - The test flag in the received GOOSE message header is not validated - Routable GOOSE is not supported - The FlexLogic category does not display in the IEC 61850 panels in the EnerVista UR Setup software - With SCL file import, for Edition 1 the IP address in the ConnectedAP element must match one IP address of the device, while for Edition 2 one of the three IP addresses in the ConnectedAP element must match
+- The Test Flag in the Tx GOOSE message header is set to TRUE when the TEST MODE FUNCTION is set to Forcible or Isolated - The test flag in the received GOOSE message header is not validated - Routable GOOSE is not supported - Process Buss Module is not supported (order code 85, 86, or 87) - Process Bus GOOSE is not supported - The FlexLogic category does not display in the IEC 61850 panels in the EnerVista UR Setup software - With SCL file import, for Edition 1 the IP address in the ConnectedAP element must match one IP address of the device, while for Edition 2 one of the three IP addresses in the ConnectedAP element must match

-The fields that display in the software depend on the Edition selected and the M60.
+The fields that display in the software depend on the Edition selected and the T35.
 Differences are noted in the sections that follow.
 If required, consult the Model Implementation Conformance Statement (MICS) section of the UR Family Communications Guide to understand what applies to your setup.